Brookline Hills station: Accessibility

 In the early 2000s, the MBTA modified key surface stops with raised platforms for accessibility.
 Brookline Hills was not among those initially outfitted with portable lifts, nor was it retrofitted with raised platforms.
 However, portable lifts were installed by 2003.

 Around 2006, the MBTA added wooden mini-high platforms on both platforms, allowing level boarding on older Type 7 LRVs.
 These platforms were installed at eight Green Line stations in 2006–07 as part of the settlement of Joanne Daniels-Finegold, et al. v.
 MBTA.

-The station was renovated with fully accessible platforms as part of an expansion of Brookline High School, which included a new school building partially over the eastern end of the platforms.
-Construction began in late 2019; the station closed on April 12, 2021 for the final phase.
-The renovated station opened on January 8, 2022.
+The station was reconstructed with fully accessible platforms as part of an expansion of Brookline High School, which included a new school building partially over the eastern end of the platforms.
+Modification of the overhead contact system took place from September 25, 2019, to March 8, 2020.
+Platform modification began around May 2020; the station closed on April 12, 2021 for the final phase of work.
+The station reopened on January 8, 2022.